Milankalathiya/Trackit-Productivity-Task-Manager-/README.md

-# Trackit-Productivity-Task-Manager-
+Trackit-Productivity-Task-Manager-
-A Spring Boot backend for managing user tasks with JWT-based authentication and task scheduling features.
+A Spring Boot backend for managing user tasks with JWT-based authentication, task scheduling, and repeatable task logic.

-# TrackIt Backend
+🚀 TrackIt Backend

-This is the backend service for **TrackIt**, a task management application built using Spring Boot.
-It provides REST APIs for:
+This is the backend service for TrackIt, a task management application built with Spring Boot.
+It provides a set of secure and well-structured REST APIs for:

-- User registration and login with JWT authentication
+🔐 User registration and login using JWT authentication

-- Task creation, daily task listing, task completion
+✅ Task creation, completion, update, and deletion

+📅 Daily and historical task listing with repeat logic

-- Task history retrieval with date filtering
+🔎 Task history filtering by custom date ranges

-- Secure endpoints with token-based access
+🛡️ Secure access to endpoints via token-based authorization

-## Features
+✅ Features
-- 🔐 JWT-based user authentication
+JWT-based Authentication: Secure login and user identification.

-- ✅ Task creation & completion
-- 📅 Daily and historical task queries
-- 🛠️ RESTful API design
+Task Management:

+✅ Create Task (supports due date, priority, repeat type)

+📋 View All Tasks (mapped to the logged-in user)

+📅 View Today’s Tasks (includes tasks with repeat logic)

+🔄 View Task History (filter by custom date ranges)

+☑️ Mark Task as Complete

+🗑️ Delete Task

+✏️ Update Task

+Robust API Design: Clean and RESTful structure for easy integration with any frontend.

-## Tech Stack
+🧰 Tech Stack
-- Java 17+
+Java 17+

-- Spring Boot
+Spring Boot

-- Spring Security
+Spring Security

-- JWT (jjwt)
+JWT (via jjwt)

-- H2 / PostgreSQL (configurable)
+Database: MySQL